Skip to main content

 note

-Notice that the MoneyTransfer includes a reference_id field.
+Notice that the PaymentDetails includes a reference_id field.
 Some APIs let you send a unique idempotency key along with the transaction details.
 This guarantees that if a failure occurs and you have to retry the transaction, the API you're calling will use the key to ensure it only executes the transaction once.

 Activity Definition

 Activities are where you perform the business logic for your application.
-In the money transfer application, you have three Activity functions, withdraw(), deposit(), and refund().
+In the money transfer application, you have three Activity methods, withdraw(), deposit(), and refund().
 The Workflow Definition calls the Activities withdraw() and deposit() to handle the money transfers.

 First, the withdraw() Activity takes the details about the transfer and calls a service to process the withdrawal: